skiselev/floppy_bios/README.txt

 redifined as follows

-bits 7 - 6:	last data rate set for the primary FDC (same as on an AT) bits 5 - 4:	last data rate set for the secondary FDC bits 3 - 0:	calibrated bits for the 4 drives on the secondary FDC
+bits 7 - 6:	last data rate set for the primary FDC (same as on an AT) bits 5 - 4:	not used bits 3 - 0:	calibrated bits for the 4 drives on the secondary FDC